tryingsomestuff/Minic/README.md

 * 0.83 : bug fix, pawn PST were not use anymore ... :-S
 * 0.84 : little search and eval tweaking
 * 0.85 : window search bug fix
+* 0.86..0.87 : working on search and move ordering

 ## Thanks